expressjs/expressjs.com/_includes/readmes/session.md

   * Optional methods are ones this module does not call at all, but helps present uniform stores to users.

-For an example implementation view the [connect-redis](http://github.com/visionmedia/connect-redis) repo.
+For an example implementation, view the [connect-redis](http://github.com/visionmedia/connect-redis) repo.

 ### store.all(callback)